-\icl{Theorem \ref{convthm} states that solutions that start sufficiently close to $x^\ast$ are guaranteed to converge to \icll{the set of equilibrium points}\footnote{\icl{An additional property that can be deduced form the proof of Theorem \ref{convthm} is the fact that $x^\ast$ is also Lyapunov stable.
-This follows from the fact that the compact positively invariant set $\Xi$ can be chosen to be arbitrarily small, due to the continuity of the Lyapunov function.}}, \ank{which suggests by Lemma \ref{eqbr_lemma} that \iclll{the}} frequency is restored to its nominal value after \icl{transient} load-side participation.} \an{It should also be \icl{noted} that the local nature of the \icl{covergence result} in Theorem \ref{convthm} \icl{is due to the \iclll{nonlinearity of the}} sinusoids in the \icl{power transfer} \eqref{sys1d} and the fact that \icl{the passivity assumption on the generation dynamics (Assumption~\ref{assum_passivity}) holds locally\footnote{\icl{In particular, if the sinusoids where linearized and the passivity property on the generation dynamics was global then the set of equilibrium points of the resulting dynamical system would have been globally attractive.}}.}}
+{Theorem \ref{convthm} states that solutions that start sufficiently close to $x^\ast$ are guaranteed to converge to {the set of equilibrium points}, {which suggests by Lemma \ref{eqbr_lemma} that {the}} frequency is restored to its nominal value after {transient} load-side participation.} {{Note} that Theorem \ref{convthm} concludes convergence {to a set of equilibria rather than a single equilibrium point (see also Remark \ref{Rem:semistability} after the proof of the theorem)}. } {It should also be {noted} that the local nature of the {convergence result} in Theorem \ref{convthm} {is due to the {nonlinearity of the}} sinusoids in the {power transfer} \eqref{sys1d} and the fact that {the passivity assumption on the generation dynamics (Assumption~\ref{assum_passivity}) holds locally\footnote{{In particular, if the sinusoids where linearized and the passivity property on the generation dynamics was global then a set of equilibrium points of the resulting dynamical system would have been globally attractive.}}}}.

-\subsection{\an{Chattering}}
+\subsection{{Chattering}}

-{A possible feature of \an{discontinuous systems}} is the occurrence of infinitely many \an{transitions} within some finite time, a phenomenon known as \an{chattering}, e.g. \cite{lee2007chattering}.
+{A possible feature of {discontinuous systems}} is the occurrence of infinitely many {transitions} within some finite time, a phenomenon known as {chattering}, e.g. \cite{lee2007chattering}.
 Such behavior is {often undesirable and impedes practical implementations.}